multitudes/oldmultitudes.github.io/_posts/2019-04-09-Some Swift tips for beginner and intermediate.markdown

 Swift also has a feature called string interpolation – the ability to place variables inside your strings to make them more useful.

-You can place any type of variable inside your string – all you have to do is write a backslash, \, followed by your variable name in parentheses.
+You can place any type of variable inside your string – all you have to do is write a backslash `\`  followed by your variable name in parentheses.
 For example:

 ``` swift
 var score = 85